kmandalas/spring-mongodb-graphlookup/README.md

 }
 ]);
 ```

 ## Schema indexes
-In MongoDB, indexes on the following fields (based on the sample data) are necessary for achieving performance:
+Indexes on the following fields (based on the sample data) are necessary for achieving performance:
 - nodeId
 - treeId
 - parentId